-This is Italian cuisine at its best.
-Just make and enjoy.
+This dish is Italian comfort food at its best.

 Italian Baked Stuffed Shells